stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Getting More Control on the Figure
 ==================================

-It is useful to be able to get access to the matplotlib figure that is used for each :py:class:`PlotFle` instance.
+It is useful to be able to get access to the matplotlib figure that is used for each :py:class:`PlotFile` instance.
 The :py:attr:`PlotFile.fig` attribute can do this, thus allowing plots from multiple :py:class:`PlotFile` instances to be combined in a single figure.::